EdDaWord/fluentui/docs/react-v9/contributing/rfcs/react-components/convergence/extended-design-tokens.md

 **Example: WinUI brushes**

 An example is Windows' WinUI brushes, which use more granular labels like text-on-accent-fill-color-primary in addition to more primitive ones like text-fill-color-primary.
 This table illustrates an attempted mapping of WinUI's Text brushes to Fluent UI's closest equivalent alias tokens, which would be needed to create a "Windows theme" for Fluent UI.
+Bolded items are missing.

 | WinUI Brush                         | Closest Fluent UI Alias token | Usage                                                 |
 | ----------------------------------- | ----------------------------- | ----------------------------------------------------- |